More Information about Hawaii Space Grant Consortium

 Chartered under the NASA National Space Grant College and Fellowship Program, the Hawaii Space Grant Consortium began its activities in the fall of 1990.
 NASA National Space Grant College and Fellowship programs are dedicated to the development and support of future scientists and engineers.
 Participation in Space Grant programs provides new opportunities for our full-time students to explore space related fields.
 Expanded opportunities for space education through the efforts of the Hawaii Space Grant Consortium have been focused on teachers of students in kindergarten through the twelfth grade.

 The Hawaii Space Grant Consortium is administered at the University of Hawaii at Mānoa in the Hawaii Insitute of Geophysics and Planetology, School of Ocean & Earth Science & Technology.
 The Space Grant office is located in the POST Building, room 501.
 If you are interested in learning more about the various programs offered by the Hawaii Space Grant Consortium, please use the contact address given above.

 Would you like to make an online donation to Hawaii Space Grant Consortium?
 Your support would be greatly appreciated.
 Secure online donations may be made through the University of Hawaii Foundation website at https://giving.uhfoundation.org/give-now (link will open in a new window).

 To make an online donation, you will find us listed in the drop-down menus on the Foundation website.
-Select the Program: UHM School of Ocean and Earth Sci,
+Select the Campus/Program: University of Hawai'i Manoa, and the School of Ocean and Earth Sci,

 and select the Fund: Hawaii Space Grant College Fund.

 Hawaii Space Grant Objectives